 Note: The license file must be on the desktop for activation to occur.
-After activation, Color Profiler Suite copies the file to a location on your hard disk.
+After activation, Fiery Color Profiler Suite copies the file to a location on your hard disk.

-- View License File Lets you view the license file, and then save it or send it in an e-mail message. - Send by email to Sends the license to the email address you enter.
-(This is useful if you want to use Color Profiler Suite on another computer.) - 4 If you want to use Color Profiler Suite on a computer that has no Internet connection, copy the license file to portable media and then copy the license file to the other computer's desktop.
+- View License File Lets you view the license file, and then save it or send it in an email message. - Send by email to Sends the license to the email address you enter.
+(This is useful if you want to use Fiery Color Profiler Suite on another computer.) - 4 If you want to use Fiery Color Profiler Suite on a computer that does not have an Internet connection, copy the license file to portable media and then copy the license file to the other computer's desktop.

-Activate a Color Profiler Suite license
+Activate a Fiery Color Profiler Suite license

-The downloaded Color Profiler Suite license file must be on the computer's desktop for activation.
+The downloaded Fiery Color Profiler Suite license file must be on the computer's desktop for activation.
 To activate the license on that computer, you must connect the correct spectrophotometer.
-If no spectrophotometer is connected, the Demo mode message appears.
+If a spectrophotometer is not connected, the Demo mode message appears.

-If your computer has no Internet access, you must copy the license file to the desktop of the computer that has Color Profiler Suite installed.
+If your computer does not have Internet access, you must copy the license file to the desktop of the computer that has Fiery Color Profiler Suite installed.

-- 1 Connect the licensed spectrophotometer to the computer. - 2 Do one of the following: - In the Color Profiler Suite main window, click Help > Activate License. - Click Activate License in the Dongle Not Licensed window.
+1 Connect the licensed spectrophotometer to the computer.

+- 2 Do one of the following: - In the Fiery Color Profiler Suite main window, click Help > Activate License. - Click Activate License in the Dongle Not Licensed window.

-Update Color Profiler Suite
+Update Fiery Color Profiler Suite

-The Color Profiler Suite Updater checks for updates and lets you download and install them.
-You can also schedule checking for updates every time you start Color Profiler Suite, monthly, or never.
+The Fiery Color Profiler Suite Updater checks for updates and lets you download and install them.
+You can also schedule checking for updates every time you start Fiery Color Profiler Suite, monthly, or never.

-Note: To qualify for upgrades that add new features, Color Profiler Suite requires a current Software Maintenance and Support Agreement (SMSA).
-Your SMSA renewal date is displayed in the Color Profiler Suite Updater.
-If your SMSA is expired, click Renew Now to renew your SMSA.
+Note: To qualify for upgrades that add new features, Fiery Color Profiler Suite requires a current Software Maintenance and Support Agreement (SMSA).
+Your SMSA renewal date is displayed in the Fiery Color Profiler Suite Updater.
+If your SMSA is expired, contact your Fiery reseller to renew.
+You will need to provide the reseller with the serial number of the spectrophotometer being used to license Fiery Color Profiler Suite.